 The large field of view of VIRCAM@VISTA implies that closer to the celestial poles the rectangles representing the tiles (with sizes listed in Table 17) do not follow well the lines of constant declination.
-The users should keep this in mind when observing areas with $Dec\leq-60 deg$ where the effect is strongly pronounced.
+The users should keep this in mind when observing areas with $Dec \leq -60 deg$ where the effect is strongly pronounced.
 The same effect is present near the Southern Galactic pole, if the survey is defined in Galactic coordinates.
-Refer to the SADT Cookbook for more detailed instructions how to address this problem.
-These and other related issues are discussed in greater detail in the SADT Cookbook.
+These and other related issues are discussed in greater detail in the SADT Cookbook, including instructions how to address this problem.